sower-proxy/sower/ARCHITECTURE.md

 - `sowerd` must bind privileged ports `80` and `443`.
 - `sowerd -i` also requires root because it writes system-level files for self-deployment.
 - ACME mode requires port `80` to be reachable from the public internet.
-- Remote rule download failures stop startup after bounded retries.
+- Remote rule download failures stop startup after bounded retries before local listeners are exposed.

 ## Related Documents